 A material that can be both hard and tough, widely used to armor jet-fighters.
 About 1/3 lighter than steel it is very useful for knife parts.
 It will not hold an edge so is not useful as a blade.

 Toenail, Sunfish, Elephant Toe

 Large handle even end or swell center with sturdy blade for cutting rope.

 The fighting ax of the American Indian, began as a club with wooden or stone head became a hatchet with the advent of iron heads from the Europeans.

 Single blade jack with removeable blade and tools to insert in a pouch.

 Sepentine, swell end with tiny butt, long caps.

-Many think this applies only to slipjoint knives, I feel that this term should include any style of folding knife that was made before 1960.
+Many think this applies only to slipjoint knives, I feel that this term should include any style of knife that was made before 1960.
 There is even a distinctive look to traditional fixed blade knives.